-The Heritage boards were unveiled by David Corfield, Vice Chariman of NERA on Friday 25th November at North Road station.
-Mr Corfield was joined by the Mayor of Shildon - Councillor Trish Pemberton, along with members of the Bishop Line Community Rail Partnership, Northern, ACORP ( The association of Community Rail Partnerships), ASLEF (The Train Drivers Union), Rail North, Weardale Railway, Tyne Valley Railway, New Shildon Residents association, Darlington Borough Council and Durham County Council.
+The Heritage boards were unveiled by David Corfield, Vice Chairman of NERA on Friday 25th November at North Road station.
+Mr Corfield was joined by the Mayor of Shildon - Councillor Trish Pemberton, along with members of the Bishop Line Community Rail Partnership, Northern, ACORP ( The Association of Community Rail Partnerships), ASLEF (The Train Drivers Union), Rail North, Weardale Railway, Tyne Valley Railway, New Shildon Residents association, Darlington Borough Council and Durham County Council.

-A commemorative book has been produced featuring a compilation of the artwork used within the boards and can be purchased at a cost of £5.00 by contacting the Community Rail Officer for the Bishop Line via the contact us page on the Bishop Line website. http://www.bishopline.org/contact-us
+A commemorative book has been produced featuring a compilation of the artwork used on the boards and can be purchased at a cost of £5.00 by contacting the Community Rail Officer for the Bishop Line via the contact us page on the Bishop Line website. http://www.bishopline.org/contact-us

 If you have not already seen the Interpretation panels in situ, we recommend that you do, so that you can appreciate the views described within the panels at their best.